maximehuylebroeck/cert-manager-webhook-bunny/README.md

 ```

 ### Credentials
-In order to access the Hetzner API, the webhook needs an API token.
+In order to access the Bunny.net API, the webhook needs an API token.

-If you choose another name for the secret than `hetzner-secret`, you must install the chart with a modified `secretName` value.
+If you choose another name for the secret than `bunny-credentials`, you must install the chart with a modified `secretName` value.
 Policies ensure that no other secrets can be read by the webhook.
 Also modify the value of `secretName` in the `[Cluster]Issuer`.

 The secret for the example above will look like this:
 ```yaml